 Ideas take time to develop.
 A single brainstorm sesh isn't therefore always going to cut it, so giving our students the tools which serve as an extension of the initial activity itself are tools well shared!

-One such tool, and one that I consider to be the modern-day Instant Messenger (did I just date myself...again?!), is called Slack.
+One such tool, and one that I consider being the modern-day Instant Messenger (did I just date myself...again?!), is called Slack.

 #Slack: 'a collaboration hub for work, no matter what work you do...a place where conversations happen, decisions are made, and information is always at your fingertips.
 With Slack, your team is better connected.'